sbalanovich/ParallelGibbs/README.md

   --P INTEGER           Number of processes (ignored for serial version) --iterations INTEGER  Number of iterations to run sampler for --help                Show this message and exit.
+  --test				Set this flag to 1 to run full test suite
 ```